xXleowXx/gitlab-charts/doc/charts/registry/index.md

   - Set two modes of `nodeAffinity` rules: required (`requiredDuringSchedulingIgnoredDuringExecution`) and preferred (`preferredDuringSchedulingIgnoredDuringExecution`).
 When set to `soft`, the preferred mode is applied.
 When set to `hard`, the required mode is applied.
 This rule is implemented only for the registry chart.
-  - nodeAffinity currently only supports the `in` operator
+  - nodeAffinity currently only supports the `In` operator

 For more information, see [the relevant Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).